The Minimum Hours Scramble

 Batch similar activities when possible.
 Completing all your data entry in one focused session is often more efficient than spreading it across multiple days.
 Concentrated work blocks tend to be more productive than fragmented time.

 Document hours in real time rather than reconstructing from memory later.
 Accurate time tracking prevents both under-counting your legitimate hours and the ethical issues of over-reporting.
 A detailed log also protects you if questions arise about your documented hours.
+This connects to the broader challenge of hour logging that many students find tedious but essential.

 Learning from the Experience